tloimu/valheim-mod-todo/ValheimModToDo/README.md

  - respawn

 Completing crafting or building an recipe item on the list will also automatically remove it from the list.

+There is also a free text notes field than can be edited in Edit Mode.

 The To-Do List is stored in a file `todo-list-for-{PlayerName}-in-{WorldName}-v1.xml` in Valheim's data folder.